howech/jruby-flume/README.md

 Notes
 -----

 If you need access to a flume context object, you can now get to it through the "$context" global variable.
+Also, additional arguments to the script are available through the "$args" global variable.

 If you prefer to use relative paths for script names, they should start from your "FLUME_HOME" directory.
 By default this will be something like "/usr/lib/flume".
 If you follow the convention of making a scripts directory in that directory, you can